73+ Essential Swahili Travel Phrases for Travelers to East Africa + Free Download

 Due to its historical importance in trade and cultural exchanges along the East African coast, some Swahili words have been incorporated into the vocabulary of Arabic and Portuguese.

-Because of a poetic sound, straightforward grammar, logical spelling, and simple pronunciation patterns, it is an easy language to learn.
+Because of its poetic sound, straightforward grammar, logical spelling, and simple pronunciation patterns, it is an easy language to learn.
 You can learn beautiful words in Swahili with online apps, by downloading a cheat sheet or coming to East Africa on a holiday.

 Don’t have time to read now?
 Pin it for later!